- Overview of the Sweetwater, Wyoming Anstees

 - Maggie Jane Anstee (b 1886 Luzerne, Pennsylvania, died 1897);

-- Arthur Anstee (b 1889 Schofied, Utah.
+- Arthur Anstee (b 1889 Schofied, Utah, living with parents in the 1910 American Census.
 In the June 1917 Draft Registration for World War One, Arthur was unmarried, living at 6 Rock Springs, Wyoming and working as a labourer for the Lion Cove Company.
 Arthur Anstee committed suicide in Rawlins, Carbon, Wyoming on 15 November 1945 “aged 56” – we have no evidence that he married);

-- Lillie Florence Anstee (b 1893 Castlegate, Utah, married Hugh Gregory in 1910 in Rock Springs, Sweetwater);
+- Lillie Florence Anstee (b 1893 Castlegate, Utah, living with parents in the 1910 American Census.
+She married Hugh Gregory later in 1910 in Rock Springs, Sweetwater);

 - George Florida Anstee (b 1894 Castlegate, Carbon, Utah – see below);